-Test cells and batteries are to be stored for at least six hours at a test temperature equal to $75-72 \pm 2$ °C, followed by storage for at least six hours at a test temperature equal to -40 ± 2 °C. The maximum time interval between test temperature extremes is 30 minutes.
-This procedure is to be repeated 10 times until 10 total cycles are complete, after which all test cells and batteries are to be stored for 24 hours at ambient temperature (20 ± 5 °C).
+Test cells and batteries are to be stored for at least six hours at a test temperature equal to $75 \pm 2 \degree C$, followed by storage for at least six hours at a test temperature equal to $-40 \pm 2 \degree C$.
+The maximum time interval between test temperature extremes is 30 minutes.
+This procedure is to be repeated 10 times, after which all test cells and batteries are to be stored for 24 hours at ambient temperature ($20 \pm 5 \degree C$).
 For large cells and batteries the duration of exposure to the test temperature extremes should be at least 12 hours.

-Cells and batteries meet this requirement if there is [no mass loss,] no leakage, no venting, no disassembly, no rupture and no fire and if the open circuit voltage of each test cell or battery after testing is not less than 90% of its voltage immediately prior to this procedure.
+Cells and batteries meet this requirement if there is no mass loss, no leakage, no venting, no disassembly, no rupture and no fire and if the open circuit voltage of each test cell or battery after testing is not less than 90% of its voltage immediately prior to this procedure.
 The requirement relating to voltage is not applicable to test cells and batteries at fully discharged states.

-38.3.4.3 Test T.3: Vibration
+- 38.3.4.3 Test T.3: Vibration - 38.3.4.3.1 Purpose